streetturtle/mobile-qa-tech-assignment/README.md

 **Dear Candidate**,

-This is the online home assignment to assess your coding skills and problem-solving techniques.
+This is the home assignment to assess your coding skills and problem-solving techniques.
 Good Luck!

 **Question:**

-Develop test scripts for the following scenario preferably (Java, Appium & TestNG) and push your code to a public git repository with detailed instructions to set up an environment and be able to run your test script.
+Develop test script for the following scenario preferably (Java, Appium & TestNG) and push your code to a public git repository with detailed instructions to set up an environment and be able to run your test script.

 This test mainly focuses on Coding Standards using Page Object Model, the knowledge on Appium commands, the structure of test framework and git knowledge.